TheLonelyGhost/blog/content/posts/blogging-made-easy.md

 ### My issues with Notion

 It is a blackbox solution which seems to structure the stored data based on position in the Notion application.
-Any dynamic field is evaluated by the client instead of the server, which means they've written a language which is used to evaluate tjose dynamic fields into static values.
-Any third party converter would need to reimplement the underlying language, wothout a spec, on a different platform.
+Any dynamic field is evaluated by the client instead of the server, which means they've written a language which is used to evaluate those dynamic fields into static values.
+Any third party converter would need to reimplement the underlying language, without a spec, on a different platform.